huijunwu/libgdx-ai-wiki/A*.md

     - if a path exists, it will be found, and
     - it will be the shortest path.

-We will now delve deeper and elaborate on this introduction.

 ## The Algorithm ##
 ### Description ###